Frequently Asked Questions

 Second, we made a list of over 50 potential vacuums with HEPA filters that could make our review.

-Fourth, we purchased and tested all 40 vacuums we found.
-We did this by testing them on carpets and hard floors to see if they sucked up dust quickly and powerfully.
+Fourth, we reviewed all 40 vacuums we liked.
 Our goal was to filter out any vacuums that didn't suck up everything in their path.

 What are HEPA filters?